longclawshop/longclaw/docs/usage/payments.rst

 You can define your own requirements for the request data to be submitted to the functions.
 ``create_payment`` is called in a POST request to the ``checkout/`` api. ``get_token`` is similarly called in a POST request to the ``checkout/token/`` api.

+Longclaw aims to be as minimal as possible in order to get the job done.
+This is why longclaw currently only offers the barest minimum support necessary to directly create payments with the backend payment provider.